windytan/redsea/README.md

 # redsea RDS decoder

-redsea is a lightweight command-line [RDS](http://en.wikipedia.org/wiki/Radio_Data_System) decoder for Linux/macOS.
+redsea is a free, fast, and lightweight command-line [RDS](http://en.wikipedia.org/wiki/Radio_Data_System) decoder for Linux/macOS, written by Oona Räisänen.
 It can be used with any [RTL-SDR](http://www.rtl-sdr.com/about-rtl-sdr/) USB radio stick with the `rtl_fm` tool.
 It can also decode raw ASCII bitstream, the hex format used by RDS Spy, and audio files containing multiplex signals (MPX).

-RDS groups are printed to the terminal as line-delimited JSON objects or, optionally, undecoded hex blocks (`-x`).
+Decoded RDS groups are printed to the terminal as line-delimited JSON objects or, optionally, undecoded hex blocks (`-x`).

 [![Build Status](https://travis-ci.org/windytan/redsea.svg?branch=master)](https://travis-ci.org/windytan/redsea)